liferay/lexicon-site/src/pages/docs/patterns/cards.md

 ![card with image default state](../../../images/CardImage.jpg)

 ### Usage
-Cards is a pattern that is heavy on image usage, therefore we recommend to use it only if you have images associated to your content.
-A good example of this could be your users database or an image library.
+A card is a pattern that relies heavily on imagery, therefore, we recommend that you only use cards if you have images associated with your content.
+A practical use case for this could be your users database or an image library.

-Cards are not meant to compare information in an exhaustive way but a light way.
-In case you need exhaustive comparison and not based on image comparison, you must use a table.
+Cards are meant for a light comparison of information rather than an exhaustive comparison.
+If you have exhaustive information to compare, which doesn't contain images, use a table instead.

-Cards in Lexicon are open to many configurations.
-We provide a flexible card layout for you to configure it as you want.
-Later on this page we provide a series of examples we use in our systems for you to get inspired.
+Cards can have various configurations.
+We provide a flexible card layout that is fully customizable, so you can create the UI you need.
+See the example configurations throughout this page to get inspired.

 ### Card interaction

-* A card can have a checkbox, a radio or none of them.
+* A card can have a checkbox, a radio button, or neither of them.
-* Selecting a card is only possible by using the checkbox or radio, and the image area.
+* You can select a card by using the checkbox or radio button or the image area.
-* Main text in the card can be configured to navigate
+* The main text in the card can be used for navigation:
-	* In case of:
-		* Folder: it navigates to the next level.
+	* When used in a Folder card, it navigates to the next level.
-		* File / Image / User: it navigates to its detail view.
+	* When used in a File, Image, or User card, it navigates to its detail view.
-	* Do never use it for preview.
-Preview is always a secondary action placed inside the action menu.
+	* Never use the navigation to view a preview.
+This is always a secondary action placed inside the action menu.
 	* If the link drives the user out of the site, please identify visually that this link will open in a new page.

 ### Layout
-By providing a flexible layout, Lexicon opens you a wider range of possible configurations for your card.
-Every element can be used or deleted adapting it to your specific needs in each use case.
+By providing a flexible layout, Lexicon gives you a wider range of possible configurations for your card.
+You can adapt the layout to suite your needs, so it just contain the elements you require.

-As you can see in the following image, a card is shaped by:
+A card contains the following elements:
-* Image area: main element in this pattern.
-16:9.
+* The image area: The main element in this pattern.
+It has a 16:9 aspect ratio.
-* Checkbox or radio: useful when working together as a visualization type with a management bar.
+* Checkbox or radio: This is useful when working together as a visualization type with a management bar.
-* Sticker or User image: Useful to identify the file type or the owner.
+* Sticker or User image: This is useful to identify the file type or the owner.
-* Information area
+* An information area
-	* Text lines of different importance: relevant information.
+	* Informative text: This contains relevant information, such as the description.
-	* Actions menu: actions associated to the card
+	* Actions menu: This contains actions associated with the card.

-Among these elements, the only one that can't be removed for the pattern meaning is the image.
+The only required element for a card is the image.
+Everything else can be removed.

 ### Image card

-Used in image/document galleries.
+Image cards are used in image/document galleries.

 #### Default
 ![card with image default state](../../../images/CardImage.jpg)